natemiller1/GethLab/README.md

 ```
 If you want more functionality with your wallet go to: https://github.com/ethereum/mist/releases/tag/v0.10.0
 Make sure you get version 0.10.0 and chose the applicable program for your operating system
-Make note of where you installed Mist
+Make note of where you installed Mist.

 Starting Mist Windows

 ```